Skip to main content

 There are two collect mode categories:

-• Merge: the pages of multiple PDF documents can be merged into a single document
+• Merge: Merge the pages of multiple PDF files into a single document.

-• Attach: child documents can be attached (embedded) into a PDF document
+• Attach: Attach (embedded) child documents into a PDF file.

-For example, emails can be converted by creating a PDF collection (Portfolio) of its body and attachments.
+For example, you can configure the PDF/A-2 workflow to convert emails into a PDF collection (Portfolio) of their bodies and attachments.
 When converting Word documents, their embedded files can be attached to the converted PDF.
-A PDF collection (Portfolio) is a special case of the Attach collect mode, where the parent document contains no pages, but shows a convenient table of the attached documents for easy navigation.
-The advantage of the Attach collect mode is that all information of the input files and the files' structure can be preserved.
+A PDF collection (Portfolio) is a special case of the Attach collect mode, where the parent document contains no pages.
+Still, the resulting portfolio PDF displays a convenient table of the attached documents for easy navigation.
+The advantage of the Attach collect mode is that it can preserve all information of the input files and the files’ structure.

 The Merge collect mode creates simple files that can be processed and viewed by all PDF applications.
-The disadvantage is that only PDF files can be merged.
+The disadvantage is that this mode can only merge PDF files.
 Furthermore, not all information can be preserved when merging PDF files.
 For example, document metadata, signatures, and certain interactive form fields cannot be merged and must be removed.
 Also, logical structure (tagging) information might be less meaningful after merging.

 The recommended collect mode configuration for the Merge use case: